ArthurSudbrackIbarra/ISlash-Programming-Language/README.md

 | WRITEFILE     | Writes to a file, overrides previous content.                               |
 | EXIT          | Exits the program with a status code.                                       |

+Basic example programs using each of the instructions listed above can be found [here](https://github.com/ArthurSudbrackIbarra/ISlash-Programming-Language/tree/main/programs/instructions-examples).

 ## Language Features

 Below, some ISlash language features will be explained: